faultyserver/propiary/README.md

 Why does the casing of `Prop_Types` look weird?
 Specifically to avoid potential naming conflicts with any types you may be defining in your code!

+## Caveats

+This list is of _known_ caveats with this library.
+There may be more that come up with usage of this library.
+Please file an issue if you an encounter any issues not listed here.
+Most likely, bugs will be added as new caveats, rather than attempting to work around them.
+This is to minimize the different between the macros defined here and the standard library.

+- Only properties defined with `TypeDeclaration` nodes can be interpreted and added to the list of constants.
+This is because at the point of invocation, the macro can't infer the type of the variable.
+Some `Assign` nodes may be supported in the future

+- Type declarations should cover all possible types for a variable.
+This should be implicitly ensured by the first caveat, but if the

+- Inherited properties will not be included in the generated `Prop_Types` list.
+This can be manually solved by iterating known ancestors in your macro, but otherwise there is no (currently known) way to directly access those variables.

 ## Motivation

 Propiary is a library specifically created as a "standardized" workaround to some caveats of `macro finished` in Crystal.
 Namely that `@type.instance_vars` is not available outside of method definitions.